mumtazahmadui/One-Click-to-Be-Pro/README.md

 # Contribute to this list
 If you would like to contribute to this list you can reach out to me via email, twitter, or fork this repository and make a pull request.
-* Email: vic.yeh at ucla dot edu
+* Email: mumtazahmadui at gmail dot com
-* Twitter: @vicohyeh